 In a typical SIP based VoIP infrastructure, the SRTP standard [RFC 3711] is usually employed to protect voice and video media packets.

 SRTP uses the AES [FIPS 197] block cipher in counter mode to encrypt audio and video data and HMAC-SHA1 [RFC 2104] [RFC 3174] to authenticate the SRTP packets.
-There is also a proposal for adding more modern authenticated encryption mode (AEAD) [AES-GCM].
+More modern authenticated encryption mode (AEAD) [AES-GCM] has also been standardized for use in SRTP.

 While SRTP defines how communicating parties shall transform RTP packets into corresponding protected SRTP packets, it doesn’t specify how the parties shall agree on the symmetric encryption and authentication keys.
 For this purpose, several key agreement protocols were defined with SDES, ZRTP and DTLS being the most popular ones.